Do you have rheumatoid arthritis (RA)? Then you might be able to get relief with herbs, supplements and vitamins. This article discusses how.

 Dosage: It’s recommended to drink seven to eight cups of tea throughout the day to prevent against infections.
 Chamomile has low toxicity.
 People who are allergic to ragweed and chrysanthemums may want to avoid chamomile.

-What does it do?
+- Vitamin D What does it do?
 Vitamin D significantly contributes to joint and bone health.
 It also helps to regulate calcium metabolism in the body.
+Does it work?
+According to a 2012 study, low levels of vitamin D can contribute to the onset and progression of RA symptoms.
+The more significant the deficiency, the more severe RA symptoms could be.

 Dosage: Making sure you get outside in the sunshine may help.
 But being outdoors isn’t enough to provide the body with its daily vitamin D requirement.
 Food sources of vitamin D include salmon, canned tuna fish, and fortified milk, or you can speak to your doctor about a supplement.